4 Common Causes of Constipation Explained.

 - Autonomic neuropathy: the autonomic nerves are nerves that control involuntary body activities such as heartbeats and the motility of your digestive system.
 Any damage to the autonomic nerves can lead to constipation.

-- Hirschsprung disease develops in childhood due to the failure to develop the sets of nerves responsible for colon motility.
-This leads to severe constipation and extreme dilation of the colon (congenital megacolon).
+- The hirschsprung disease develops in childhood due to the failure to develop the sets of nerves responsible for colon motility.
+This leads to severe constipation and extreme colon dilation (congenital megacolon).

 - Multiple sclerosis (MS): a disease of unknown cause affecting any part of your nervous system causing damage to the brain, spinal cord, and other nerves.

 - Parkinson’s disease: Parkinson’s disease is common in older ages.
 It causes certain types of nerve cells inside your brain.
 It causes progressive tremors and limb rigidity.
 About 40-50% of patients with Parkinson’s disease have chronic constipation (reference).

 - Spinal cord injuries: by trauma, tumors, or operations.

 - Other less common diseases such as Chaga’s disease and intestinal pseudoobstruction.